flenniken/statictea/docs/parseMarkdown.md

 # highlightCode

 Identify all the fragments in the StaticTea code to highlight.
 Return a list of fragments that cover all the code.
 Unlighted areas are in "other" fragments.
-It doesn't validate but it works for valid code.
+HighlightCode doesn't validate the code but it works for valid code.

 ```nim
 func highlightCode(codeText: string): seq[Fragment]